+91 81 4029 7820

-A website blueprint was similar to a blueprint of a building, it’s a set of plans that allow the builder to easily construct the website while limiting the unforeseen obstacles that could arise if one doesn’t think through the website build prior to getting started.
-Your website blueprint should contain given below:
+A website SRS was similar to a SRS of a building, it’s a set of plans that allow the builder to easily construct the website while limiting the unforeseen obstacles that could arise if one doesn’t think through the website build prior to getting started.
+Your website SRS should contain given below:

 As much information about your website as possible.

 Plans for every page within your website.
 From the About us page to your every major information pages, all should be flushed out in detail so that the builder can simply plug-in the information during the build.

 All websites will contain three critical pieces.
 Each piece works together with the other two pieces in order to create a seamless web experience for the reader.
 The three main pieces that must be worked through for every page within your website are:

 Architecture: The Architecture of a web page or website is similar to the bone structure in the body.
 It forms the overall shape of the website.

 Content: The Content of the website is like the internal organs.
 The heart of the site so to speak